AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-31-Blue-Team-VS-Red-Team.md

 - Persistence (RATs, day 20)          - Endpoint detection (EDR)
 - Reporting findings to the org       - Patching and hardening systems
 ```

+A mature organization runs both simultaneously, often with a third role bridging them: